vijayI6/Color-Picker/README.md

 1. Open the tool in your web browser.
 2. Use the color picker to select your desired color.
-3. Instantly view the corresponding RGB, HSL, and HEX values displayed on the screen.
+3. Instantly view the corresponding RGB, HSL, and HEX values on the screen.
 4. Click the "Copy" button next to any value to copy it to your clipboard.

 ## Technologies